tarolangner/ukb_mimir/README.md

 Additional documentation and code will be provided in the *training* subdirectory.

-6) *I have technical/ethical/spiritual complaints and want to speak to the manager"
+6) *I have technical/ethical/spiritual complaints and want to speak to the manager*

 You can try the contact details listed at the end of this file.